kennethso168/AdvancedPowerMenu/SpecialThanks.md

 Developers
 ==========
-- kennethso168 (Kenneth So)
+- kennethso168 (Kenneth So) - Main Developer
-- Tungstwenty
+- Tungstwenty - Developer of the Quick Dial function
+- M1cha - Developer of Dualboot function on Xiaomi devices

 Translators
 ===========
 - aljohanei for Arabic translation
 - Jan Žák for Czech translation
-- Philipp Schumann for German translation
+- Philipp Schumann and Fabian2103 for German translation
 - Lear95 for Hebrew translation
+- usb2 for Italian translation
 - RyokoN for Japanese translation
 - SDKoongchi for Korean translation
 - LaraCraft304 for Portuguese translation
 - greatslon for Russian translation
 - mapleshadow for Simplified Chinese translation
 - ja-som for Slovak translation
+- Astuntxirri for Spanish translation
 - Kamoko (鴨子) for Traditional Chinese (TW) translation

 Gratitude is given to all contributors.